offenesdresden/dvbjs/README.md

 ```

-The default pin type is `STOP`, other posible types are:
+The default pin type is `STOP and POI`, other posible types are:

 ```js
 pins.type = {